-Mosaics in Gardens, a perfect partnership.
+Mosaics in Gardens, a perfect partnership: Drostle mosaics at the Chelsea Flower Show.

 Although still not in common use in gardens, mosaics offer many benefits to the garden designer.
 They offer the opportunity of introducing year round colour and creating a hardscape surface that is unique to the individual client.
+Here we look at garden mosaics and in particular Drostle mosaics at the Chelsea Flower Show.

 Gary’s most popular garden mosaic design has been his mosaic fishponds.
 These beautiful trompe l’oeil floor mosaics are a great focal talking point for any garden, they bring colour, focus and humour to a pavement and offer some of the harmony of a water feature without any of the maintenance issues.